 The weather and temperature also play their part.
 Some people thrive in cold weather and enjoy the general cosiness of winter.
 Others get very moody and depressed when faced with rainy days, snow, cold and fog.
 Which are you?
 This will have a bearing on how you cope with the change of season.

 Is the immune system affected by colder weather?
-The immune system is a dynamic thing which is constantly reacting to external circumstances, so it is not too surprising to think that the approach of winter would play its part.
+The immune system is a dynamic defense system which is constantly reacting to external circumstances, so it is not too surprising to think that the approach of winter would play its part in upsetting how it functions.
 In fact, scientists have recently discovered that the seasons actually affect how human immune system genes work.
 In a study published in Nature Communications in 2015, researchers describe how genes affecting the immune system are more active during the winter months.
 This sounds a good thing and it is, if you are fighting flu.
 But if you have an autoimmune condition where the immune system attacks itself, such as arthritis, your symptoms actually get worse.

 Tips to Deal With the Change of Season